SN-18/ASE-group-8/README.md

 - HW2:
   1. Install Python 3.10.6
   2. cd into src/HW2 folder of homework and run ```python main.py -g all```.
 Use ```--help``` option for a list of all options and change arguments likewise.

+- HW3:
+  1. Install Python 3.10.6
+  2. cd into src/HW3 folder of homework and run ```python main.py -g all -f ../../etc/data/auto93.csv```.
+Use ```--help``` option for a list of all options and change arguments likewise.

 # Team Members
  - Luke Jenquin (lgjenqui@ncsu.edu)